This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It is one of the best family accommodations on the Gold Coast for your hinterland retreat.

 Uptown funk you up.
 Uptown funk you up!
 That’s the QT in Surfers Paradise on the Gold Coast!

 From the tropical shirt-clad concierge waiting to greet you with an iced lemonade, to the chic custom design of each room, your head will be turning and conversation will be flowing about the QT during your stay on the Gold Coast.
 Tell me you don’t feel like you’re in Miami.

 Plus, the QT has an amazing buffet style with a QT twist dinner and breakfast at the Bazaar plus the Stingray is one of Surfers hottest bars.
 Not sure you’ll be going there with kids in tow though!!

 Instead, you might want to check out the Spa.

 The QT on the Gold Coast is accommodation that tells a story.

-Again, another great family accommodation on the Gold Coast with an epic ocean view.
-Kirra Surf Apartments are edging into that luxury accommodation market with its divine views and stylish beach decor.
+Again, another great family accommodation on the Gold Coast with an epic ocean view is Kirra Surf Apartments.

 It’s in a quiet location, but within easy walking distance to cafes and restaurants, and go a little further around the point and you’ll be in Coolangatta.
 There’s also a pool in case the beach doesn’t tickle your toes enough.